This post may contain affiliate links. For more information, please read my disclosure policy.

 It’s the season for eggnog, Christmas lights, and carols.
 But don’t stop there.
 Keep your kids reading with delightful Christmas stories!

 I don’t know about your house, but my kids are bouncing off the walls with excitement.
 They can’t wait until Christmas!
 Which begs the question, just how do you keep your kids reading when they can’t settle down?

-Find Delightful Christmas Stories that Intrigue Your Children
+Find Delightful Christmas Stories

 When kids are full of the Christmas spirit, they don’t want to read mundane books about turtles, rabbits, or elephants.
 They long for books filled with the Christmas spirit.
 Books that prepare kids for Christmas and heighten their excitement even more.

 So your first step in encouraging your children to read through the holiday break is to find a few delightful Christmas tales.

 And here are some of my favorite Christmas stories to enjoy with my kids:

 - A Christmas Carol